LegumeFederationDataStore/about_the_data_store/README.md

 Holds information pertaining to collection and display of metadata.

 ### private/
-Scripts and should be added here but not checked into GitHub.
+Scripts and prerelease data should be added here but the latter not checked into GitHub.

 ### private/scripts/
 Datastore scripts.